VictorAvelar/mollie-api-go/docs/README.md

 	InvoiceStatusOverdue InvoiceStatus = "overdue"
 )
 ```

-Valid status of the invoice
+Valid status of the invoice.

 #### type InvoicesList